 Mandan-Hidatsa land rightfully should include the Badlands, Killdeer Mountain, and lands to the north and south of the current MHA Nation.
-The loss of land and shrinkage of the reservation area is the typical Western story of deceptive treaties and bold dick moves by distant Washington politicians and their Wall Street friends.
+The loss of land and shrinkage of the reservation area is the typical Western story of deceptive treaties and bold moves by distant Washington politicians and their Wall Street friends.
 Oil operations that operate outside of the MHA Nation are not obligated to pay the Mandan-Hidatsa people for access to minerals, so the theft of land and resources continues today in its own form.

 Great North dakota Landscapes channeled through music:

 The greatest living musician of the MHA nation has inspired hundreds of thousands through his mastery of the Native American flute and orchestration.
 His music captures the joy of youth, and love, and also communicates the deep sadness of his personal, and tribal story.
 Keith Bear speaks and plays for the Mandan-Hidatsa people and carries the tradition of their culture.
 His work is rooted in the landscape and infinite beauty of North Dakota’s wild landscapes.
 His music is used as the bed of this ski film as I try to highlight local music from each part of the country I visit.
 His music however is more than just that, it instantly connects me to the landscapes I witnessed, landscapes that I cannot truly show through photos.

 In the face of powerful enemies and the long-haul battle, find recharge and peace through nature.
 Through hunting, hiking and skiing you can listen and assimilate the energy of nature.
 Human powered skiing has the potential to not only be that movement, but help you discover places you never knew existed just down the canyon.